Menu

 What is happening?

 1. Restricted domains: websites classified under restricted categories will be unable to share information with Meta via the pixel.
-This includes actions such as page views, donations, and form completions.
+This includes actions such as page views, donations, form completions or any other conversions that occur on your website with the affected pixel.

 2. Conversion-based events: these events will no longer be permitted for optimisation and tracking on restricted domains.